eclipse-sumo/sumo/docs/web/docs/DFROUTER.md

 ## Options

-You may use a XML schema definition file for setting up a DFROUTER
+You may use a XML schema definition file for setting up a dfrouter
 configuration:
 [dfrouterConfiguration.xsd](http://sumo.dlr.de/xsd/dfrouterConfiguration.xsd).